omahonye/macleinn_archive/docs/ul/ULSL.md

 This record compiles the known executive officers of the University of Limerick Students’ Union and its successors (NIHE Limerick SU, ULSU, ULSL) from 1972 to present.

-**Sources:** compiled from archived versions of ulsu.ie, ulwolves.ie, personal records, UL Student Life communications, and alumni input.
+**Sources:** compiled from archived versions of ulsu.ie, ulwolves.ie, UL Student Life media releases, and alumni input.

 ---